hn/bsh-home-appliances/README.md

 ```
 05 14 10 05 00 FF 00 DE 62
 LL DS M1 M2 MM MM MM RR RR
+LL DS M1 M2 MM MM MM RR RR  =>  LL DS.CC-CC MM MM MM RR RR
 ```

 All frames with identical DS-M1-M2 bytes have the same length.
 M1-M2 is therefore relabeled CC-CC (command), which then also determines the length and format of the following message bytes.
+The notation DS.CC-CC is introduced here as a distinct declaration for a command frame.

+The DS.CC-CC tuples used depend heavily on the machine type (washing machine, dryer, etc.), the respective model and the components and commands used.
+It seems that there is no overarching defined set of commands.

 ##### Other frame types